 - bloody diarrhea

 - persistent vomiting that prevents you from keeping fluids down

 - severe abdominal pain

-If you have viral gastroenteritis, the virus may pass to others when you have symptoms and for a few days after they go away.
+If you have viral gastroenteritis, you may pass the virus on to others when you have symptoms and for a few days after they go away.
 However, the virus can still be present in your stool for weeks after recovery.
-For this reason, it’s very important to wash your hands thoroughly after using the bathroom and before handling food or anything else that will go into your mouth.
+For this reason, it’s important to wash your hands thoroughly after using the restroom and before handling food or anything else that will go into your mouth.

-Most people recover from stomach flu without seeking medical attention.
+Most people recover without seeking medical attention.
 However, if you experience signs of serious dehydration, blood in your stool, persistent fever, or severe abdominal pain, get medical attention right away.